If a function is odd its graph is symmetric with respect to the origin. Explain.

 Functions are very important concepts in mathematics.
 Every advanced topic in mathematics has to deal with functions at some point in time; be it trigonometry, linear algebra, or calculus.
 We can tell if a function is even or not by looking at its graph.
 Let's see how.

-Answer: The graph of an odd function which is always symmetric to the origin satisfies the condition f(-x) = -f(x).
+Answer: The graph of an odd function which is always symmetric with respect to the origin, satisfies the condition f(-x) = -f(x).

 Let's understand in detail.

 Let's prove the function f(x) = x3 odd using its graph.

 First, we plot the graph of f(x) = x3 as shown below.
 You can see that the graph is symmetric about the origin.

 Then, we plot for f(-x) = -x3.
 This is nothing but inverting the graph about the y-axis.